fivetran/dbt_intercom/README.md

 ## Resources:
 - Provide [feedback](https://www.surveymonkey.com/r/DQ7K7WW) on our existing dbt packages or what you'd like to see next
-- Have questions or feedback, or need help?
-Book a time during our office hours [here](https://calendly.com/fivetran-solutions-team/fivetran-solutions-team-office-hours) or shoot us an email at solutions@fivetran.com.
+- Have questions, feedback, or need help?
+Book a time during our office hours here or email us at solutions@fivetran.com.
 - Find all of Fivetran's pre-built dbt packages in our [dbt hub](https://hub.getdbt.com/fivetran/)
 - Learn how to orchestrate dbt transformations with Fivetran [here](https://fivetran.com/docs/transformations/dbt).
 - Learn more about Fivetran overall [in our docs](https://fivetran.com/docs)